jordanmasters/phonesse/README.md

 ## Documentation

-Demos and [Documentation](https://jordanmasters.github.io/phonomials/index.html) are available online.
+ReadTheDocs walkthrough and [documentation](https://jordanmasters.github.io/phonomials/_static/overviews/phonesse.html) is available online.

 ## Disclaimer

 Licence, and notice of work in progress

 ## Setup

+`pip install phonesse` download & install will be available soon

+for now...

 ### Download